JessWagner805/CSTopics4Kids/index.md

 ## How can a quibit be *both* a 1 AND a 0 *at the same time?* 🤯

+The idea of a quibit being both a 1 AND a 0 at the same time might seem confusing, so let's take a deeper look. <br/>

 **TO DO**

 _______________________________________________________________________________________________________________________________________________